-To find valuable reference material, be sure to look on the library web site (or Google Scholar) [http://www.tcnj.edu/~library/research/index.html].
+To find valuable reference material, be sure to look on the TCNJ library web site (or Google Scholar), consult the library's Biology libguide (https://libguides.tcnj.edu/biol-articles), and/or seek help from a TCNJ librarian.
 You may use any biological reference index that you are comfortable using.
 Cite only peer reviewed primary literature, or scientific secondary literature (review papers, textbooks).
 Lecture notes and websites are not appropriate (although they may be helpful starting points for your research).
-It is also helpful to look through the Literature Cited of a paper related to your research.
+It is also helpful to look through the Literature Cited of a paper related to your research in order to find useful references.